 To that end, we needed a strategy to get every manufacturer in Pennsylvania onto our site as a registered subscriber and as a user.
 Deals were struck with database information houses, partnerships were established, and that group of statewide Resource Centers who already have contact with companies throughout the state was engaged to take the message to the people about this portal and why each company should spend some time there.

 We also put into play a major marketing awareness campaign.
-Scale of nearly 20,000 companies was achieved within a one year timeframe.
+The scale of nearly 20,000 companies was achieved within a one-year timeframe.
 We had a large database, but alas, only a small percentage of those were active users.

 Successful web portals need something to make them sticky.
 This is akin to providing valuable content in your blog posts for better SEO.
 If you don’t have the time, there are assorted experts you can leverage to extend your reach.
 What did we do?

 The most ambitious thing added was a reverse auction style, demand aggregation purchasing portal.
-The value we added was aggregating the demand of multiple small manufacturing companies in order to leverage their collective purchasing power to buy commodity items.
+The value we added was aggregating the demand of multiple small manufacturing companies.
+This will help to leverage their collective purchasing power to buy commodity items.
 I’d field requests on what a company wanted to buy and our staff would try to find others to form a super-buyer.

 Many successful web portals today have a series of services that provide Free value as a teaser in order to gain market share or scale, then try and up-sell to the Premium level where visitors should be able to make a larger splash in the marketplace.